Halo Infinite campaign spoilers have leaked via the technical preview

 - Xbox Series X vs Xbox Series S: which Xbox is right for you?

-For those who want to keep Halo Infinite unspoiled ahead of its release for the sake of themselves and the game's development team, we’d definitely suggest muting some keywords on social media.
+For those who want to keep Halo Infinite unspoiled ahead of its release for the sake of themselves and the game's development team, short of unplugging the internet and going to the Winchester, we’d definitely suggest muting some keywords on social media.
 We can point you towards our very own guide on how to mute on Twitter for some help with that.

 Halo Community Director, Brian Jarrard, replied to Staten to say, “Twitter mute words are your friend” and gave an additional warning through his own Twitter, advising members of the community not to post datamined content to their social media channels as they “run a very real risk of getting a takedown notice, which could result in a strike on certain platforms.”